joyent/triton-kbmapi/docs/index.md

 `POST /pivtokens/:guid`) will result into the same PIV token object being retrieved.

-This can be used too in order to generate new recovery tokens when a request is made at a given time after `recovery_token` creation.
+This can be used in order to generate new recovery tokens when a request is made at a given time after `recovery_token` creation.
 This time interval will be configurable in SAPI through the variable `KBMAPI_RECOVERY_TOKEN_DURATION`.
 By default, this value is set to 1 day.